HanabishiRecca/caches-manager/README.md

 - `/etc/caches-manager/user` - configs for all users.
 - `$XDG_CONFIG_HOME/caches-manager` (`~/.config/caches-manager`) - per-user configs.

-Configs are read simply as one path per line.
+Configs are read as one path per line.
+Default mode of operation is to symlink the directory.
+If you want to use bind mount instead, prefix the path with `b:`.
+Bind mounts are more failsafe and keep actual directories if the service disabled/uninstalled, so they are preferred for system directories.
-System-wide configs require full absolute paths (e.g. `/var/cache`).
+System-wide configs require full absolute paths (e.g. `b:/var/cache`).
 User configs treat paths relative to user home directory (e.g. `.cache` will be resolved to `~/.cache`).

 **WARNING!** All content in the target directories will be purged!